ttttt756/learngit/readme.txt

 Git has a mutable index called stage. hello github

+Switched to a new branch 'feature1'

-Creating a new branch is quick.
+Creating a new branch is quick AND simple.